Hair Maintenance Hacks to Prolong Hair Color

-Everyone loves to have their hair colored, but not everyone is aware of the maintenance required to keep it looking fresh and vibrant.
-So, it’s not surprising that many clients would come back to the salon after a wash or two, complaining about their hair color fading so quickly.
+Everyone loves to have their hair colored, but not everyone considers the maintenance it takes to keep the color looking vibrant and fresh.
+So, it’s no surprise that more often times than not, clients end up back in the salon after just one or two washes confused about why their hair color is fading so quickly.

 How Hair Color Works

-In order for hair color to work, it needs an alkaline to open the hair cuticles and allow hair color molecules to penetrate the cortex of the hair.
-Some traditional professional hair colors contain ammonia, which act as the alkalizing agent, but because of its negative health effects more holistic brands like Oway and Original Mineral chose to eliminate ammonia from their formula and use a milder, safer alkalizing agent in its place, a non-gaseous substance called Monethanolamine (MEA).
-Compared to ammonia which blasts open the hair cuticles causing hair damage, MEA slowly opens the cuticles.
+In order for hair color to work, it needs an alkaline to open the hair cuticle and allow hair color molecules to penetrate the cortex of the hair.
+Most professional hair colors contain ammonia, which acts as the alkalizing agent.
+But because of its negative health effects, holistic brands like Oway and Original Mineral opt for a milder, safer alkalizing agent—a non-gaseous substance called Monethanolamine (MEA).
+MEA slowly opens the cuticles, unlike ammonia, which unnaturally blasts open the hair cuticles, causing major hair damage.

 Tips to Prolong Hair Color